Master of Arts in English

-Dr. Callender has been an assistant professor at Georgia College since 2008.
+Dr. Callender has been a professor at Georgia College since 2008.
 He completed a PhD in Linguistics at the University of South Carolina, and regularly teaches courses in Linguistics, Medieval Literature, and World Literature.
 His research centers on historical linguistics, dialectology, and phonological systems in West Germanic.
-More information can be found on his website: http://asp2.gcsu.edu/callender/default.html.

 Pete Carriere, Literary and Composition Studies

 Dr. Carriere is Professor of English and Writing Center Coordinator at Georgia College.
 His areas of expertise are Composition Theory, Nineteenth-Century British Literature, and British Modernism.